Paddock to Forest School

 Here at Thistly Meadow we truly believe that our school is at the heart of the community and we are always looking for exciting and innovative ways to help improve the health and wellbeing of our children, staff, families and our local community.

-- Improve access into the paddock for people with mobility difficulties.
+- Improved access into the paddock for people with mobility difficulties by installing an area of accessible path

-- Install seating around the area including log seats, tables, benches and picnic benches.
+- Install more seating around the area including log seats, tables, benches and picnic benches

 This will be a long term project for us and one which will make a difference for our pupils now and those that will join Thistly in the years to come.

-In March this year, we had a Family Planting Day where we had support from our school family - parents, grandparents, children and staff came along armed with their spades to plant over 700 trees, shrubs and hedging plants and install a living willow dome.
+We've had great support from our school community in getting this project off the ground.
+We held a Family Planting Day where we had support from parents, grandparents, children and staff who came along armed with their spades to plant over 700 trees, shrubs and hedging plants.

 Blaby District Council